 This morning though, I knew I NEEDED to get back to my practice.
 I went to a morning yoga class, a 90 minute mini workshop at my friends studio, a weekly class I have been wanting to attend since the new year, but hadn't made it happen yet.
 Today it needed to happen.

 I needed to go to a safe space that wasn't home, that wasn't work.
-As started with mantra, meditation, then asanas and breathing, I could feel more subtle power & strength in my body, though my muscles were tired and tight when I arrived.
+As we started with mantra, meditation, then asanas and breathing, I could feel more subtle power & strength in my body, though my muscles were tired and tight when I arrived.
 I could feel the grip and control of my emotions and my mind softening too.

-This is the safe space where I will find support.
+This is the safe space where I might find support.
 The guidance of a teacher, the fellowship of a community, following the wisdom of my own subtle body.
 It's not color on paper that I'm working with here, though I would argue it is creative work, and it will help sustain me as I wade through my own grief.

 My Dad also had a safe space in his life, and it was called the Clubhouse.
-He struggled/lived with a mental health diagnosis for most of his adult life, and the Clubhouse was a drop-in centre for other adults like himself to find support, activities and meals shared through community.
+He struggled/lived with a mental health diagnosis for most of his adult life, and the Clubhouse was a drop-in centre for other adults like him to find support, activities and meals shared through community.
 It was a side of his life that I had only previously glimpsed through our personal conversations.

 Some friends and fellow clients from the Clubhouse attended his service, sharing stories and memories of my Dad with me and my siblings.
 They remarked on his kindness, his willingness to listen, and the gentle sense of compassion he offered along their shared path of fluctuating mental wellness.